VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/synth.md

 <script>
     document.getElementById("instMenu").open = true;
 </script>
 [TODO] I've already talked about FM, additive, subtractive, etc. in Sound Sources.
 Here I want to go into how they fit into a song, the idea of pads, leads, bass.
 As well as how a lot of famous sounds have been done and what some of the most famous synths are.
+I'd also like to cover some of why some newer synths are exciting, like the Hydrasynth, Continumm, Norand Mono, Subharmonicon, Polygogo,

-Modular, semi-modular, software
+Modular, semi-modular, software, theramin

 [The Design of the Roland Juno oscillators (Stargirl Flowers' Blog)](https://blog.thea.codes/the-design-of-the-juno-dco/)